 The parameters defining the slope below and above the breakpoint as well as the breakpoint itself differed significantly with system.
 Site location and year, however, did not have a significant influence on these parameters.
-Continuous maize lost 0.08 kg NO3-N per kg N applied below the breakpoint and above the breakpoint, lost an average of 0.6 kg NO3-N per kg N applied (95% CI: 0.54-0.63) above, while the maize-soybean rotation lost 0.1 kg NO3-N and 0.4 kg NO3-N per kg N applied (95% CI: 0.37-0.43), respectively.
-The breakpoint occurred at 129 kg N/ha (SE: 0.6) for continuous maize and at 116 kg N/ha (SE: 1.9) for the maize-soybean rotation.
+Below the breakpoint, continuous maize lost 0.08 kg NO3-N per kg N applied while the maize-soybean rotation lost 0.1 kg NO3-N. There was then a breakpoint at the fertilizer N rate 129 kg N/ha (SE: 0.6) for continuous maize and at 116 kg N/ha (SE: 1.9) for the maize-soybean rotation at which the rate of leaching changed.
+Above the breakpoint, continuous maize lost an average of 0.6 kg NO3-N per kg N applied (95% CI: 0.54-0.63), but the maize-soybean rotation only lost 0.4 kg NO3-N per kg N applied (95% CI: 0.37-0.43).

 3.3 Relationship between AONR and Leaching Breakpoint

 There was a greater margin for error in rotated maize than in continuous maize around overestimating a given field’s AONR without drastically increasing the rate of NO3-N leaching.
-The leaching breakpoint in the model occurred at 46 kg N/ha (95% CI: 44-49) or 66% above the AONR in the maize-soybean rotation and 17 kg N/ha (95% CI: 14-20) or 16% above in continuous maize (Figure 2a).
+The margin for error was 46 kg N/ha (95% CI: 44-49 kg N/ha) in the maize-soybean rotation but only 17 kg N/ha (95% CI: 14-20 kg N/ha) in continuous maize (Figure 2a).

-Within the maize-soybean rotation, at N rates above the breakpoint, leaching loads during the soybean seasons were higher than those under maize, pointing to the residual effects of applying excessive amounts of N during the maize season (Figure 3).
+Within the maize-soybean rotation, at N rates above the breakpoint, leaching loads during the soybean seasons (rotated soybean) were higher than those under maize (rotated maize), pointing to the residual effects of applying excessive amounts of N during the maize season (Figure 3).
 However, the leaching per year from the rotated system (be it the maize or soybean year) was always lower than that of continuous maize.

 4. Discussion